7 Best Cordless Vacuums of 2026

 Attachments and Versatility

 A cordless vacuum that only works as a stick vacuum is leaving value on the table.
 The best models convert to a handheld unit and include a crevice tool for tight gaps, a dusting brush for shelves and blinds, an upholstery tool for furniture, and a mini motorized head for car interiors and stairs.
-Check which attachments are included versus sold separately — Dyson includes a comprehensive set with most models, while Shark and Samsung may require separate purchases for specialty heads.
+Check which attachments are included versus sold separately — Dyson includes a comprehensive set with most models, while Shark may require separate purchases for specialty heads.
 A motorized mini head is particularly valuable for pet owners who need to clean furniture and car seats regularly.

 Final Verdict